CSR annual report Hoogesteger 2019

 Information on the annual social report

 This annual social report is based on the latest generation of guidelines in the Global Reporting Initiative (GRI).
-These guidelines have been applied at the SRS Referenced level.
+These guidelines have been applied at Core level.
 The report has been reviewed by the organisation itself, and it has not been verified by external parties.
 The GRI table is included as an appendix.

 Scope of the report